Secret Story (French TV series)

-Each seasons begins with an inaugural live show airing in the evening, and are composed of daily shows that airs during the afternoon, except on Sundays (and Saturday for some seasons).
+Each seasons begins with an inaugural live show airing in the evening, and are composed of daily shows that airs during the afternoon (except on Saturdays or Sundays depending on the seasons).
 It also feature weekly live shows to reveal the evicted member of the week or the winner for the final one, that aired either on Friday or Thursday evening depending on the season (with the exception of the twelfth season where only the inaugural and final shows aired in the evening, and with the eviction live shows replaced by a live daily show on Friday afternoon).
 Each live shows also offers contestants different challenges, confrontations, and events that can have an impact on the game.
-From the third to twelfth seasons, the live shows where followed by an after show titled After Secret (Note: The after show was titled After Secret from seasons 3 to 9, and 12.
-It was retitled Le Débrief for seasons 10 and 11.), co-hosted by Castaldi and Adrien Lemaître from seasons three to eight, and Beaugrand from the ninth.
+From the third to twelfth seasons, the live shows where followed by an after show titled After Secret, (Note: The after show was titled After Secret from seasons 3 to 9, and 12.
+It was retitled Le Débrief for seasons 10 and 11.) co-hosted by Castaldi and Adrien Lemaître from seasons three to eight, and Beaugrand from the ninth.

 Secret Story premiered on 23 June 2007 on TF1.
 For the ninth season, the daily and after shows moved to NT1 while the live shows where still airing on TF1.
 Following a ratings declined, the tenth and eleventh seasons where moved completely to NT1, with TF1 only airing the first live show of each seasons.
 In May 2018, the show was canceled after eleven seasons.
 In October 2023, the TF1 Group announced that the show will be revived in 2024.
 The revival premiered on 23 April 2024 on TF1, with the after shows on TFX.
-In March 2025, it was renewed for a thirteenth season on TFX, with TF1 only airing the first live show.
+The revival version was later moved to TFX for the thirteenth season, and to TMC for the fourteenth season, with TF1 only airing the first live show of each seasons.